6+.l0The Fall of Nokor Thom/

 In his drive toward Angkor, Kublai had to exercise his new political skill in a maneuver intended to break down Angkor' s alliance.
 He started by campaigning hard to build up his own support system from Angkor's neighboring states.
-After stabilizing his relationship with Sokhodaya and Xiang-Mai, the next critical task for the Great Khan was to work with Dai-Viet.
+After stabilizing his relationship with Sokhodaya and Xiang-Mai, the next critical task for the Great Khan was to work with Annam.
 To understand the Mongolian complex relationship with the southern Yueh State, we need to trace back the beginning of their relationship that started since 1257.
-Unlike Sokhodaya and Xiang-Mai, Dai-Viet was not inclined to swear allegiance to the Great Khan any time soon.
-No longer funded by the Sung dynasty, Dai-Viet was on the lookout for any opportunity to sustain its big army.
-Acting like free agent, Dai-Viet set itself to benefit from the Mongolian offers without having to lock itself up under the control of the Great Khan.
-Even though at odd with Angkor, Dai-Viet was smart enough not to yield to the Mongol's interest without an offer for a prospective reward.
-Under its own Mongoloid warlords, Dai-Viet was Fully aware of the Mongolian politic and military's scheme and was well prepared to take advantage of the situation.
+Unlike Sokhodaya and Xiang-Mai, Annam was not inclined to swear allegiance to the Great Khan any time soon.
+No longer funded by the Sung dynasty, Annam was on the lookout for any opportunity to sustain its big army.
+Acting like free agent, Annam set itself to benefit from the Yuan offers without having to lock itself up under the control of the Great Khan.
+Even though at odd with Angkor, Annam was smart enough not to yield to the Khan's interest without an offer for a prospective reward.
+Under its own Mongoloid warlords, Annam was Fully aware of the Yuan politic and military's scheme and was well prepared to take advantage of the situation.

 Already in 1257 Uriyangadai (son of the famous Subotai who had led his army as far as Russia in 1222) had invaded northern Vietnam from the Red River Valley and sent ambassadors to Tran Thanh-tong, who took them prisoner.
 The Mongols had then descended towards the south as far as the capital, Dai-La, which they attacked in December, thus taking their revenge for the affront given to their envoys.